peitalin/noir-zk-pathfinding/README.md

 #### Oracle Test

 First run the oracle server with:
-`go run go-server/cmd/main.go`
+`go run go-oracle/cmd/main.go`

-Then `cd circuits-radius` and run `nargo test --oracle-resolver http://localhost:5555`
+Then open a separate terminal in the same directly and run: `cd circuits-radius` and run `nargo test --oracle-resolver http://localhost:5555`

 #### Forge Test